RMDarth/BigData-ProCamp/lab3/README.md

 python TopDelayAirlines.py
 ```

 There is also alternative map-reduce implementation (in "alternative" folder), which doesn't require additional python script to run in the end, and will output a single file with Top 5 airlines.
-But it resticts reducer numbers to 1, so it can be slower on some big datasets.
+But it resticts reducers number to 1, so it can be slower on some big datasets.